PHILADELPHIA REFLECTIONS

 Haym Salomon

-On leaving Spain, many Sephardim had gone to Amsterdam, and from there to the Dutch colonies.
-That accounts for their presence in the Delaware Bay as part of the Dutch settlements which preceded William Penn's arrival.
+On leaving Spain, many Sephardim had gone to Amsterdam, and from there to the Dutch colonies hat accounts for their presence in the Delaware Bay as part of the Dutch settlements which preceded William Penn's arrival.
 The British conquest of the Dutch accounts for their subsequent local disappearance.
 However, it paradoxically also accounts for an influx from Curacao and other Caribbean Dutch colonies conquered by the British, usually favoring New York as a place to settle.
 Presumably, Sephardic feelings about the English were cautious at best.
-When the British occupied New York in the early days of the American Revolution, many Sephardim fled to Philadelphia, but many of them returned to New York after the end of the Revolution.
-There was thus a double process of filtering out those who were unsympathetic with the British, and those who were attracted to what Philadelphia represented.
+When the British occupied New York in the early days of the American Revolution, many Sephardim fled to Philadelphia, but largely returned to New York after the end of the Revolution.
+There was thus a double process of filtering out those who were unsympathetic with the British, and those who were attracted by seeing what Philadelphia represented.

 Just what it was that went so drastically wrong for Haym Salomon at the conclusion of our war for independence has not yet been made clear, perhaps never will be.
 He may have been caught in the uproar over the worthless Continental currency, his ships may have been captured, or he may have been trapped by the land speculation which ruined Robert Morris.
 But those were rough, tough times.
 We have the word of those who should know, that Salomon's service was essential to our achievement of Independence.